00nauy/DBMS/README.md

 - **Seat Reservation**: Provide a complete seat reservation system.

 ## Installation and Usage
+We used Python 3.8 for development.
+Other Python versions have not been tested.
+The operating system used is Windows.

 To set up the Mustard Seed Library Management System, follow these steps: